javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 ## Summary

 - Primitives except `null` and `undefined` provide many helpful methods.
-We plan to study those in the next chapters.
+We will study those in the upcoming chapters.
-- Formally, these methods work via temporary objects, but JavaScript engines are very well tuned to optimize that internally, so they are not expensive to call.
+- Formally, these methods work via temporary objects, but JavaScript engines are well tuned to optimize that internally, so they are not expensive to call.